Check For Bowel Cancer - Screening At Home

 Step 2: Sample Collection

-Choose a saliva sample for our 31-gene test or a blood sample for our 51-gene and pharmacogenomics test.
+At your clinic appointment you can choose a saliva sample for our 31-gene test or a blood sample for our 54-gene and pharmacogenomics test.

 Step 3: Results Review